Programming Reference:PhysicalUnit Class

 Transforms a raw number into a physical value as defined by the object's offset, gain, and symbol properties.

-Writes/reads offset, gain, and symbol properties into/from the specified std::iostream objects, enclosed into braces, and separated with space characters.
+Writes/reads offset, gain, symbol, rawMin, and rawMax properties into/from the specified std::iostream objects in ASCII string representation, separated with space characters.

 number Offset (rw), Gain (rw)